LibreTexts/ngshare/README.md

 	* Cons
 		* Work needs to be done to implement ngshare.
 		* nbgrader exchange mechanism needs to be reworked.

+## Developing ngshare
+The development of ngshare (backend) requires collaborating with frontend development and requires solving technical issues, so our plan breaks the development into different stages.
+1. Develop vserver (see [#Structure](#Structure)) with Unix file system APIs.
+ This allows frontend to forward all file system calls (e.g. read file, write file) to another server.
+It allows frontend to test the idea when backend is implementing next stage.
+2. Develop vserver with nbgrader APIs (e.g. create course, release assignment).
+ After this the frontend can begin large changes to the exchange mechanism by replacing file system calls with nbgrader API calls.
+At this point no authentication is made.
+3. Add authentication to vserver nbgrader APIs.
+To make things simple the frontend just needs to send the username, and the backend trusts what frontend does.
+During the first three stages, the backend can concurrently investigate how to set up a JupyterHub service.
+4. Port vserver's nbgrader APIs to ngshare (final API server).
+There should be minimal effort in both backend and frontend as long as JupyterHub service can be set up correctly.
+The front end need to change the address of the server and send an API token instead of username; the backend need to copy the logic of vserver.

+Currently we have completed stage 3, and are still investigating the way to set up JupyterHub service for stage 4.

 ## What can I use it for?
 You can use ngshare if you